markclifton/GameProject-2018/README.md

 # ProjectSane

 ## What is Project Sane?
 ProjectSane is a game engine being developed in a Linux environment and making use of C++ and OpenGL.
+This could be expanded to other operating systems in the future, but the focus will be linux.
 The goal of the project is to write a game engine that can be used to write a game(s).

 ### Things completed (mostly):
 * 2D Rendering (Rectangle, Triangles, other simple shapes)